loz-hurst/cpp-finance-materials-new/lessons/lesson-14.md

 The four operators are:

 `dynamic_cast<T>`
 : Cast a reference into a reference to an object in the same hierarchy.
-Checks the case is valid at runtime.
+Checks the cast is valid at runtime.

 `static_cast<T>`
 : Same as `dynamic_cast<T>` but only checks at compile time.